Our Many Marys

 A Month-Long Tribute: "Our Many Marys" Display

 To participate, label your item with your name.
-You can place your item on the exhibit when you arrive for Mass.
+You can place your item on the exhibit starting the weekend of May 2/3.
 We would also be grateful if you could provide a brief description explaining the item's significance to you, its origin, or any special meaning it holds.
 This will enrich the experience for all who view the display.

 What Image of Mary Do You Hold in Your Heart?